 So, I use about 5 gallons of “pink”…..
 Wallymart, again, hast the best prices, in fall on sale around $2.55/g.
 Undiluted it’s good to -50ºF…… Thats cold.
 I don’t expect to see temps less than -25ºF so I dilute 50/50.
 So 10 gallons of mix.

 First thing I do is position the valves so I get about a half gallon in the tank.
 I want to see pink sitting up against in intake and the drain valve.
 Remember I tilted the bus to the right, quite a bit, so it doesn’t take much.
 Then I level the bus and reposition the valves to feed the system.
 From the buckets with pink.
 Then I start flushing.
 First to the cold overboard drain at the manifold.
 Now the tank, pump, everything in between and the supply to the cold manifold as well as the manifold itself are protected.
-Now I open all manifold valves except the hot water heater and washer supply, and upstairs, one by one, open all cold faucets until they run steady pink.
+Now I open all cold faucets until they run steady pink.
 (Don’t forget the outside shower.)
 This includes the toilets.
 Don’t be stingy.
-Now I know all cold lines (except water heating and washer) are protected, as well as all sink/shower drains, and toilets.
+Now I know all cold lines as well as all sink/shower drains, and toilets are protected.
 (Can’t confirm, but wouldn’t be surprised if there’s water sitting in the macerator toilet pump.
 This procedure protects that part too.)
 I also know there’s pink in the black and grey water tanks protecting the dump valves.

 Now it gets a little tricky for I have the in-line electric water heater as described on the hot water heater modification page, and at this point I bypass it.
 Of course if you didn’t do that mod you ignore this step.
-I now open the cold supply to the Atwood and purge the hot manifold with the drain, and then the hot side faucets one at a time but not the washer, yet.
+I now purge the hot manifold with the drain, and then the hot side faucets one at a time.

 Then I run the washer, at least a partial hot cycle and a rinse and drain.
 The supply hoses are visible in the cabinet under the sink so when I see pink in BOTH of them (not just in the washer itself) I know hot AND cold have been purged.